-Mount Monadnock exudes an American pride in the this idyllic north-western corner of the US.
+Mount Monadnock exudes an American pride in the this idyllic north-eastern corner of the US.
 The mountain is the eponymous star of a book and a film called: “Monadnock: The Mountain that Stands Alone” (2007).

 Name: Mount Monadnock

 Other Names: Monadnock Mountain (official); Grand Monadnock (various); Monadnoc (Ralph Waldo Emerson).

 Location: Jaffrey and Dublin, New Hampshire, USA.

 First Climbed: 1725 by Captain Samuel Willard and 14 other rangers.